accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 #### [Criterion 15.4](#crit-15-4) [A] For each [real-time text communication](glossaire.md#real-time-text-communication) functionality, can the messages be identified (excluding special cases)? {id="crit-15-4"}

-**[Test 15.4.1](#test-15-4-1):** For each real-time text (RTT) functionality, do the messages respect these conditions? {id="test-15-4-1"}
+**[Test 15.4.1](#test-15-4-1):** For each [real-time text communication](glossaire.md#real-time-text-communication) functionality, do the messages respect these conditions? {id="test-15-4-1"}
 - Messages received and sent are separated in the presentation;
 - The presentation can be used to identify the nature of the message (received or sent);
+- The nature of the message (received or sent) is accessible to assistive technologies;

+- **[Test 15.4.2](#test-15-4-2):** For each [real-time text communication](glossaire.md#real-time-text-communication) functionality used with a [two-way voice communication](glossary.md#two-way-voice-communication-application) feature that identifies the speakers, do the messages meet these conditions? {id="test-15-4-2"}
 	- The presentation is used to identify the authors of the messages;
-- The nature of the message (received or sent) is accessible to assistive technologies;
 	- Identification of the author of the message is accessible to assistive technologies.

-##### Special cases

-The criterion is not applicable when the two-way voice communication functionality does not allow the participants to be identified, in which case the RTT communication functionality is not required to identify the authors of the messages.

 ##### Evaluation methodology {class="disclosure methodo"}

 ###### iOS and Android

 1. Activate the application and the application's RTT functionality on two terminals and connect them to the same session.
-1. Send a text message from both terminals to obtain messages with different statuses (sent and received).
+1. Send a text message from both terminals to obtain messages with different statuses (sent and received) and with different authors.
 1. Check that
 	- sent and received messages are visually separated (for example, sent messages are in one window and received messages in another, or there is a line break between each received and sent message if they are presented in the same window);
-	- it is visually possible to distinguish between messages sent and messages received (for example, the words "Sent" near a message sent or "Received" near a message received);
+	- it is visually possible to distinguish between messages sent and messages received.
+For example, by a layout or colour that differentiates them or by a visible text annotation (look for the words "Sent" near a sent message or "Received" near a received message);
+	- information about the nature of the message (received or sent) is accessible to assistive technologies (text information is available to provide this information);
-	- if the interlocutor is identified for oral communication (for example, the avatar of the person speaking), that the authors of written messages are also identified (for example, the presence of a name or an identifier preceding the message).
+	- the authors of text messages are identified (for example, the presence of a name or identifier preceding the message).
-1. Activate the **screen reader** and navigate through the messages.
-1. Check that the screen reader displays
-	- the sent or received status of each message;
-	- identification of the author of the message.
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}